-Indiana lawmaker under fire for “how not to be a victim” rape post
+Indiana lawmaker under fire for ‘how not to be a victim’ rape post

 INDIANAPOLIS (CBS) An Indiana lawmaker who has previously been in hot water over social media posts some considered derogatory toward women is again drawing scrutiny, this time for suggesting that women who carry guns are “taking steps” and “learning how not to be a victim” of rape.